se7enxweb/exponential/doc/INSTALL.md

 - Clone the repository

-`git clone git@github.com:se7enxweb/ezpublish.git;`
+`git clone git@github.com:se7enxweb/exponential.git;`

-- Install eZ Publish required PHP libraries like Zeta Components and eZ Publish extensions as specified in this project's composer.json.
+- Install Exponential required PHP libraries like Zeta Components and Exponential extensions as specified in this project's composer.json.

-`cd ezpublish; composer install;`
+`cd exponential; composer install;`

-For the rest of the installation steps you will find the installation guide at https://doc.ezpublishlegacy.se7enx.com/eZ-Publish/Technical-manual/6.x/Installation.html
+For the rest of the installation steps you will find the installation guide at https://doc.exponential.earth/Exponential/Technical-manual/6.x/Installation.html

 Composer Installation Guide
 ------------------

-- Download the package from [se7enxweb/ezpublish](https://packagist.org/packages/se7enxweb/ezpublish)
+- Download the package from [se7enxweb/exponential](https://packagist.org/packages/se7enxweb/exponential)

-`mkdir ezpublish;`
+`mkdir exponential;`

-- Install eZ Publish required PHP libraries like Zeta Components and eZ Publish extensions as specified in this project's composer.json.
+- Install Exponential required PHP libraries like Zeta Components and Exponential extensions as specified in this project's composer.json.

-`cd ezpublish; composer require se7enxweb/ezpublish:v6.0.0;`
+`cd exponential; composer require se7enxweb/exponential:v6.0.0;`

-For the rest of the installation steps you will find the installation guide at https://doc.ezpublishlegacy.se7enx.com/eZ-Publish/Technical-manual/6.x/Installation.html
+For the rest of the installation steps you will find the installation guide at https://doc.exponential.earth/Exponential/Technical-manual/6.x/Installation.html